More protests heat up around the world against Trump

 "Trump is ... ready to destroy himself and everything around him," said Hodan Muse, 25, at the London event.
 "He hasn't showed us that he's the leader of the free world.
 Until he is that kind of president, we shouldn't have a 'special relationship' with him."

-Criticism of May, leader of the Conservative Party, has swelled since her Washington visit to meet Trump last month, during which she hoped to secure a bilateral trade agreement with the United States.
+Criticism of May, leader of the Conservative Party, has swelled since her Washington visit with Trump last month, during which she hoped to secure a bilateral trade agreement with the United States.

-Lawmakers are expected to debate British plans to invite Trump later this month.
+Lawmakers are expected later this month to debate British plans to invite Trump.
 An online petition calling for May to yank that invitation has attracted more than 1.8 million signatures, but the prime minister has insisted on rolling out the red carpet for Trump.

 Related: Iranian Baby Needing Surgery Granted Docs to Come to U.S.